 Bankruptcy Lawyers in Riverside and San Bernardino Counties Representing Debtors, Creditors, Trustees and Interested Parties in Chapter 7, 11, 12 & 13 Filings with Attorneys Serving Southern California

+Norco, also known as Horsetown, USA, provides the rural, equestrian-oriented lifestyle that many people seek.
+However, the financial burdens of today’s economy have affected those from every area of the county, including the city of Norco.
+If you are considering filing for bankruptcy, the attorneys at Talkov Law can help you get back on sound financial footing.
 Bankruptcy provides a solution by giving people saddled with substantial debt the opportunity to get out from under it while treating creditors in a fair manner.
 Once complete, a debtor (the person filing for bankruptcy) will often describe the relief that comes with a clean financial plate as a “fresh start.”
-If you are considering filing for bankruptcy, the attorneys at Talkov Law can help you get back on sound financial footing.
 We are experienced in negotiating fair resolutions with the trustee on behalf of creditors, debtors and interested parties when these issues arise.
 To the extent a fair resolution cannot be reached, we are ready and able to bring the matter forward to the court to obtain a judicial resolution.

 Representing All Parties in Bankruptcy Disputes

 Often times, Talkov Law is involved after a debtor has filed for bankruptcy protection.
 In those situations, we often represent: